aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/freedom2hear-platform.md

 ## Reflection

 This was a hands-on, high-impact product design challenge.
-I learned how to ship quickly using a lean, iterative approach, bring clarity to ambiguity, and foster alignment across a fully remote, globally distributed team.
+I learned how to ship quickly using a lean, iterative approach, bring clarity to ambiguity, and **foster alignment across a fully remote, globally distributed team**.

 Creating a user-centred experience without direct access to primary users was a key challenge.
 I had to rely on indirect signals — including insights from Client Success and Sales teams — and shape the product designed through the lens of secondary audiences such as marketing managers in adjacent industries.
-This approach ensured we built a product grounded in real-world user needs, even in the absence of formal research processes.
+This approach ensured we built a product grounded in **real-world user needs**, even in the absence of formal research processes.